syncfusion-content/reactjs-docs/ReactJS/Diagram/Getting-Started.md

 ---
-title: Getting Started for React JS Diagram
+title: Getting Started for Syncfusion ReactJS Diagram
 description: How to create a Diagram with nodes, connectors and data source.
-platform: React JS
+platform: ReactJS
 control: Diagram
 documentation: ug
 ---